Smoking Cessation – Diagnosis, Symptoms and Treatment

 - Osteoporosis & hip fractures

-The increased risk of heart attack generally decreases after 1 year of smoking cessation.
+The increased risk of a heart attack generally decreases after 1 year of smoking cessation.
 COPD is a chronic disorder characterized by shortness of breath, cough, and wheezing.
 Cigarette smoke is the most common risk factor for the development of COPD.
-Smoking leads to progressive destruction and breakdown of lung tissue – when you stop smoking, the rate of lung deterioration decreases but the lungs cannot repair themselves back to normal.
+Smoking leads to progressive destruction and breakdown of lung tissue – when you stop smoking, the lung deterioration rate decreases, but the lungs cannot repair themselves back to normal.
 Long-term COPD leads to pulmonary hypertension, which may eventually cause heart failure.

 How Common is Cigarette Smoking?

-Cigarette smoking is exceedingly common in the United States and responsible for frequent complications that are evaluated in primary care clinics.
-Smoking cessation is generally managed by primary care doctors.
+Cigarette smoking is exceedingly common in the United States and responsible for frequent complications evaluated in primary care clinics.
+Primary care doctors generally manage smoking cessation.
 Patients with severe COPD or lung cancer typically require referral to pulmonary medicine and oncology specialists.

 Signs and Symptoms